realporter/sentence_cnn_classifier/README.md

 #### Train sentence CNN classifier
 Use **sentence_cnn_train.py** to train the classifier.
-Give the paths of positive and negative files from previous step as well as the output model name, others are optional.
+Give the paths of positive and negative sentence vector files from previous step as well as the output model name, others are optional.
+You can use "-test_size" to set how many examples you want to use as validation data.
+They will not be used when training and used for evaluating the errors during training.
+Also, you can use Tensorboard to draw the curve of training and test accuracy (default: 0).
+Tensorboard should read logs from "training_logs" folder.

     usage: sentence_cnn_train.py [-h] -pf POS_FILE -nf NEG_FILE
                                  [-w2v_size W2V_SIZE] [--label_size LABEL_SIZE]